Phuire-Research/Stratimux/StagePlanner.md

 ```
 To prevent action overflow, each stage is paying attention to consecutive actions of the same type.
 Noting that this can likewise be overwhelmed via a throttle set to 0.
 If throttle 0 is utilized, the current stage should change.

-Keep in mind behind the scenes during a STRX runtime, there will be multiple strategies running concurrently.
+Keep in mind behind the scenes during a Stratimux runtime, there will be multiple strategies running concurrently.
 Observe the runCount specified in this example.
-Please look to the STRX's tests folder.
+Please look to the Stratimux's tests folder.

 To save on potential memory bloat we are only keeping track of the most recent valid 5 actions per stage to prevent action overflow.
 This may change in the future pending some stage that requires a larger bandwidth of actions.
 Likewise the amount of actions in each stage should be limited regardless.

 Lastly, in an action overflow state, sequentially the overflow will call the same dispatch before calling the next dispatch even if within the same stage.
 Pay attention to the example above and the final console.log() output.

 ## Stage Planner within your Principle
-STRX is designed to be ran primarily through its loaded concepts and their associated principles.
+Stratimux is designed to be ran primarily through its loaded concepts and their associated principles.
 To prevent unexpected behaviors in your own principles.
 Please utilize the supplied KeyedSelector for axium's open property to begin the stage of your concepts.
 ```typescript
 const plan = concept$.stage('Principle Stage Example', [
   (___, dispatch) => {